 SEAS Office of Experiential and Career Development

-Keith is located in the SEAS Office of Experiential and Career Development for questions about career services and events, internships, job fairs, student clubs, and NECTAR student funding.
+Dr. Keith Karasek meets with students to discuss questions about career services and events, internships, job fairs, student clubs, and NECTAR student funding.

 Contact the Harvard College Admissions Office with questions about undergraduate admissions.
 SEAS is not involved with the undergraduate admissions process and all questions should be directed to the Harvard College Admissions Office.